NathanSTH/ELE4205_Projet2021/README.md

 [![Build Status](https://bitbucket.org/rgourdeau/ele4205_projet_aut2021_37/src/master/README.md)](https://bitbucket.org/rgourdeau/ele4205_projet_aut2021_37)

-## Authors:
+## Authors
 - Charland Gagné, Gabriel
 - Saint-Hilaire, Nathan

 ## Description
 This program consist of a TCP-IP communication between the computer (client) and a ODROID-C2 module (server).
 Once the connexion is established, a camera on the server side send a video stream to the client.
+This program was made as part of the ELE4205 undergraduate course given at Polytechnique Montreal.

 - The client can change resolution at anytime using the keyboard
 - A photo-resistor is read through ADC on the server and stop the stream if the luminosity is too low